Army of the Two Sicilies: Uniforms in the Army of the Two Sicilies

 The first uniforms of the Royal Army were Spanish in type, in accordance with the Ordinance of 1728.
 The oldest source able to give us an idea of the first Neapolitan uniforms is the Ordinance of 1744 on the constitution of the 12 provincial regiments: the soldiers of these regiments had to be equipped with a knee-length "jacket", a "jaguar" (waistcoat with sleeves) just short of the javelin, knee-length breeches, gaiters that exceeded knee height (the cavalry was equipped with spur boots), a white shirt and a black tie.
 The attire was complemented by a black felt tricorn with a red cockade on the left wing.
-Some details of the uniforms (buttons, lapels, embroidery, buffeterie, type of Turban, and colors in general) varied depending on the rank and department (the officers, for example, were traditionally equipped with a goliera on which the Bourbon lilies were imprinted).
-In the 1870s, some novelties were introduced: the jackets were considerably shortened and the uniforms streamlined.
-With the decade French there were countless evolutions also with regard to uniforms: at first the Napoleonic model French was followed, but then the Neapolitan army was given a strong local imprint, especially from the Island of Sicily.
-From 1830, the Bourbon uniform was redesigned on the basis of the French "Luigi Filippo" (Louis Philippe) style; from then until the fall of the kingdom the French influence remained evident in almost all Bourbon equipment.
+Some details of the uniforms (buttons, lapels, embroidery, buffeterie, type of turban, and colours in general) varied depending on the rank and department (the officers, for example, were traditionally equipped with a goliera on which the Bourbon lilies were imprinted).

+In the 1770s, some novelties were introduced: the jackets were considerably shortened and the uniforms streamlined.
+With the decade of French rule in Naples in the early Nineteenth Century there were countless evolutions also with regard to uniforms: at first the Napoleonic French style was followed, but then the Neapolitan army was given a strong local imprint, especially at the behest of Murat, who had a passion for uniforms.
+Concurrently, the Austrian, then the English, influence is seen on those units from the island of Sicily.

-North African and Foreign Departments
+The buttons on the tunics of the Foreign Regiment were framed across the chest with lace, in the same manner as tunics of their British allies.

+The innovations brought by Murat were partly preserved after the Napoleonic Wars, undergoing evolutions dictated mainly by the Germanic fashions of the time.
+From 1830, the Bourbon uniform was redesigned on the basis of the French "Luigi Filippo" (Louis Philippe I) style; the son-in-law of the late King Ferdinand.
+From then until the fall of the kingdom the French influence remained evident in almost all Bourbon equipment.

+The uniforms of the Lancers and Hussars were almost completely identical to those of the similar specialties of the French army.
+The renowned bandsmen of the Neapolitan army had traditionally rich and refined clothing.